The online fellowship and grant administration (OFA) system will open for applications in late July.

 - To promote greater public understanding of the role of religion in international affairs.

-The universities participating in the Luce/ACLS RJIA program in 2017-18 are:
+The universities participating in this Luce/ACLS program in 2018-19 are:

 Additional information about their programming is available here.